hashicorp/terraform-provider-azuread/docs/resources/application_federated_identity_credential.md

 The following arguments are supported:

-* `application_id` - (Optional) The resource ID of the application for which this federated identity credential should be created.
+* `application_id` - (Required) The resource ID of the application for which this federated identity credential should be created.
 Changing this field forces a new resource to be created.
-* `application_object_id` - (Optional, Deprecated) The object ID of the application for which this federated identity credential should be created.
-Changing this field forces a new resource to be created.

-~> One of `application_id` or `application_object_id` must be specified.

 * `audiences` - (Required) List of audiences that can appear in the external token.
 This specifies what should be accepted in the `aud` claim of incoming tokens.
 * `description` - (Optional) A description for the federated identity credential.
 * `display_name` - (Required) A unique display name for the federated identity credential.
 Changing this forces a new resource to be created.